ephbaum/nockmarket/README.md

 I have made some modifications such as upgrading some of the packages to more current iterations as well as improving the overall look and feel of the app by making it more responsive.
 You can check out my version [here](http://fskirschbaum-nockmarket.herokuapp.com).

 I picked this ebook up for free and decided to work my way through it.
-I am running a MacBook Pro Retina with OS X 10.9 Mavericks and ran into various issues with some of the information in the book being out a bit out of date since its publication in *2012*, an eternity by rights and regards.
+I am running a MacBook Pro Retina with OS X 10.9 Mavericks and ran into various issues with some of the information in the book being out a bit out of date since its publication in *2012*, an eternity by all rights and regards.

 As I worked through it I decided to update my code as I went and when I was done I decided to improve it further to give me more learning opportunity along the way.